Hyphen-ated/RebirthItemTracker/README.md

 This uses the `log.txt` file to track item pickups in The Binding of Isaac: Rebirth, Afterbirth, Afterbirth+, and Antibirth.

 This is particularly useful for streamers, so their viewers can see their items, but can be used by anyone.
-The game's built-in item tracker only shows 10 items and doesn't include several oth.
-Additionally, it...
+The game's built-in item tracker only shows 10 items and the pause screen items are hard to read.

+Additionally, the tracker...

 - tells you what an item does when you pick it up.
 - marks items that were picked up during a _Curse of the Blind_.